CSI-LLVM/clang/docs/CSI.rst

 such as the Apache HTTP server (version 2.4.17), but we don't promise that it's bug free.

+We are actively working on enhancing the CSI framework, and we have a few minor milestones and major milestones planned.
+The minor milestones that we are actively developing include the following:

+* Incorporate more properties to expose additional compiler analyses and other information known at compile time, such as whether a memory access is a constant, whether a variable accessed is captured, and such.

+* Extend properties to other types of hooks.

+* Incorporate more detailed information into the FED tables.
+Specifically, the return type ``source_loc_t`` struct currently contains only the begin source line number.
+We plan to include also the end (exclusive) line number, the begin and end column numbers.

+The major milestones that we are considering include:

+* Add instrumentation for exceptions.

+* Add instrumentation for C++11 atomics.

-We are actively working on enhancing the CSI framework, including adding instrumentation for exceptions and atomics, supporting more properties to expose useful information from compiler analyses, and providing other kinds of static information such as how the program objects relate to each other.
+* Providing additional static information such as how the program objects relate to each other.